daherb/mulle-spatial/grammar/SpatialAbs.lagda.md

 # Dependent types and spatial relations in pictures

-This is a literate Agda file.
-That means you can either read it online or directly load and evaluate it in Emacs using the agda-mode.
+Before we start, this is a literate Agda file.
+That means you can either read it online or directly load and evaluate it in Emacs using the agda-mode (assuming that you have Agda readily set up).

+This project uses dependent types to express spatial constraints on objects in a picture (which we call a "scene").
+The objects of a scene type can be translated in either the pictures as graphics or picture descriptions as natural language.
+We attempt to require little previous knowledge about dependent types and other topics.
+But some understanding of (functional) programming can be very herlpful.
+The original implementation has been done in [Grammatical Framework](https://www.grammaticalframework.org/) (GF) and later been translated into Agda.
+Even though plenty of inspiration has come from using GF, we try our best to make this document understandable without any knowledge of GF.

-We start our small demo project by defining an "abstract" module.
+We start this project by defining an "abstract" module.
 It defines the data types which we need to describe our pictures.
 Later we can add modules to translate these data types into other representations.
 We call this module "SpatialAbs"